-The Union of Concerned Scientists has called on the president to reconsider his plans and warm up to the idea of space as a place where different nations coexist peacefully instead of a place where war takes place.
-The science advocacy group with an extensive satellite database, pointed out that military activity was only a minor part of all things happening in space.
+The organization urged the U.S. government to reconsider and to warm up to the idea of space as a place where different nations coexist peacefully instead of a place where war takes place.
+The group with an extensive satellite database pointed out that military activity was only a minor part of all things happening in space.
 The data backs up this claim.
 Out of the roughly 5,500 satellites listed as active, only 424 have military uses.
 While the U.S. is the country with most satellites in space (3,415), multinational cooperations come in fourth place.